The-Buzzy-Project/Golden-Ticket/README.md

 ---

-###### <sup>1</sup> Not guarenteed.
+###### <sup>1</sup> Not guaranteed.
 There are some cases of the game not running (or installing) on some systems for unknown reasons.
 This is something which cannot be fixed, and just simply means that system is 100% incompatible with the game for whatever reason.